Defining and classifying TQFTs via surgery: Parameterized Cerf decompositions

+\begin{rem} The above construction depends on the choice of~$\eps$ and local coordinate system as follows.
+The attaching sphere~$a(\SS)$ is unique, and different choices give isotopic framings.
+Furthermore, if $\SS_i$ and $d_{v,i} \colon M(\SS_i) \to M'$ for $i \in \{1,2\}$ arise from different coordinate systems and $\eps_i$, then there is an isotopically unique diffeomorphism $\psi \colon M(\SS_1) \to M(\SS_2)$ such that $d_{v,1}$ is isotopic to $d_{v,2} \circ \psi$.
+This ambiguity will not cause any problems in the proof of Theorem~\ref{thm:presentation} due to relation~\eqref{it:isot} of Definition~\ref{def:relations}.

-\begin{rem} The above construction depends on the choice of~$\eps$ and local coordinate system, but different choices give isotopic framings and diffeomorphisms.
-Furthermore, $\SS$ and~$d_v$ depend on~$v$ only up to isotopy, since the space of gradient-like vector fields~$v$ compatible with a given Morse function~$f$ is connected.
+The framed sphere $\SS$ and the diffeomorphism~$d_v$ depend on~$v$ only up to isotopy, since the space of gradient-like vector fields~$v$ compatible with a given Morse function~$f$ is connected.
 The only caveat is that when~$k \not\in \{0,n+1\}$, the space of coordinate systems is homotopy equivalent to $SO(k,n+1-k)$, which has two components.
 The two components correspond to non-isotopic framed spheres.
-If~$\SS$ is one, then $\ol{\SS}$ represents the other isotopy class, cf.~relation~\eqref{it:0-sphere} in Theorem~\ref{thm:TQFT}. \end{rem}
+If~$\SS$ is one, then $\ol{\SS}$ represents the other isotopy class; cf.~relation~\eqref{it:0-sphere} in Definition~\ref{def:relations}. \end{rem}